Korean, Edit

 ○ 5th-3rd.
 Increased collagen fibers in fibroblasts → wound closure

-⑵ Endogenous coagulation : Coagulation in blood vessels
+⑵ Endogenous coagulation: Coagulation within blood vessels

 ② Generally speaking, blood coagulation refers to exogenous coagulation, not endogenous coagulation.